HomeArticle

 The most interesting part of this interview is Altman's recollection of the early days of OpenAI.

-On the first day of OpenAI, everyone gathered in the apartment of co - founder Greg Brockman.
+On the first day of work at OpenAI, everyone gathered in the apartment of co - founder Greg Brockman.

-At around 9:30 and 10 o'clock in the morning, eight or nine people arrived one after another and sat on the sofa, looking at each other.
+At around 9:30 and 10 o'clock in the morning, eight or nine people arrived one after another, sitting on the sofa, looking at each other.

-Then someone said, "Well, what should we do?"
+Then someone said, "Okay, what should we do?"

-Someone proposed writing some papers.
+Someone suggested writing a few papers.
 Another person said they needed a whiteboard first.
-Then someone placed an order on Amazon for an express delivery.
+Then someone placed an urgent order on Amazon for it.

-Altman said he felt a moment of panic at that time: This won't work.
-It's neither like a proper startup nor like any organization that can achieve something.
+Altman said he felt a moment of panic: This won't work.
+It doesn't look like a serious startup or an organization that can achieve anything.

 But then he said a very "Altman - like" thing: At that moment, you just need to take a deep breath and believe that if you are surrounded by the best people, things will always work out.